 Skip to main content

-The Apache Cassandra® stream reactor sink connector enables you to move data from an Aiven for Apache Kafka® cluster to a Apache Cassandra® database.
-The Lenses.io implementation enables you to write KCQL transformations on the topic data before sending it to the Cassandra database.
+The Apache Cassandra® Stream Reactor sink connector enables you to move data from an Aiven for Apache Kafka® cluster to a Apache Cassandra® database.
+It uses KCQL transformations to filter and map topic data before sending it to Cassandra.

 note